katiemcgrath29/katiemcgrath29/README.md

 I am **Katie**, a **Software Development Student** in MTU Cork.

-I am currently working on my practical problem solving and building.
+I am currently working on my practical problem solving and developing skills.

 I currently know **Python and Java**, and I will be learning C-Programming in the coming year.